kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 previous section.
 When you develop your plugins, we suggest that you use Go Modules for dependency management.
 This way you will be able to take advantage of a script we provide for comparing the dependencies of your plugin with the Gloo ones.
-It located at `scripts/compare_dependencies.go` and can be invoked via the following `make` command:
+It is located at `scripts/compare_dependencies.go` and can be invoked via the following `make` command:

 ```bash
 GLOOE_VERSION=desired_version make compare-deps